 c) Real-time tracking using Keyhole

-Keyhole is a social media analytics tool that enables you to search for hashtags in real-time across Twitter, Facebook, Instagram, YouTube, as well as blogs and forums.
+Keyhole is a social media analytics tool that enables you to track hashtags in real-time across Twitter, Facebook, Instagram, YouTube, as well as blogs and forums.

-When you go to the site, you’ll be asked for the hashtag and the channels you want to monitor.
-In our case, we selected all three channels and entered the hashtag ‘World Cup’.
+When you set up your account, you’ll enter the hashtag and choose the channels you want to monitor.
+In our case, we selected Twitter and Instagram and entered the hashtag ‘contentmarketing.’

-Here’s a summary of the results displayed.
-You can get an idea of how popular the hashtag was with the reach and impressions.
-This could be very important to you if you are running a campaign and you have set up the hashtag.
+This could be very important if you are running a campaign and you have set up the hashtag.
 You may want to report on how widespread a hashtag becomes.